The Last Global Extinction in the deep

 Between 2007-2011, we investigated the Cenozoic history of the Extinction Group

-Miocene cooling event on them.
-We are currently preparing a Monograph
+event and mid Miocene cooling event on them.
+In 2012 we published a Monograph

-extinctions has been undertaken in the following study areas:
+these extinctions was undertaken in the following study areas:

 a.
 South-west Pacific (DSDP 593, 594, ODP